-Say you have 2 nonproduction runtimes and 1 unattended runtime on one machine template, 3 nonproduction runtimes, and 2 unattended runtimes on another machine template.
-Both are associated with one folder.
-You have connected 2 Robot machines to Orchestrator, each using a key generated by one template.
-For unattended
+Say you have 2 nonproduction runtimes and 1 unattended runtime on machine template A, and 3 nonproduction runtimes, and 2 unattended runtimes on machine template B. Both are associated with one folder.
+On each template, you connect one host machine.
+The resulting runtime state is the following:

 - In the Execution Target tab select the execution strategy:

 1. Allocate Dynamically